 - The estimated cost of hand tools is $2,800.

-- The estimated cost of materials for violins is $1,000 per year, billed in monthly installments of $100.
+- The estimated cost of materials for violins is $1,000 per year (totalling $3,000 for the program), billed in monthly installments of $100.

 **We reserve the right to increase tuition in the second and subsequent years of a course.
 If we do increase tuition for a course in subsequent years, that increase will not exceed 7.5% of the previous year’s tuition.
 Should we increase tuition, we must give you a minimum of ninety (90) days written notice before the effective date of the increase, and we will create a new enrollment agreement.

 *** Class hours equals clock hours.

 Graduates of the program are well-prepared to start work in the industry as violin makers or repair technicians.
 Since we began the program, graduates have found employment in shops all over the world.
 As their work experience and technique develop, many NBSS alumni go on to work in renowned shops as instrument builders and restorers.
 Others start their own businesses as luthiers.View the School's gainful employment report for Violin Making & Repair here.

 Typical earnings rates are based on the earnings of our graduates as reported to the U.S. Department of Education (DOE) by the Social Security Administration (SSA), and therefore may not be an accurate reflection of potential earnings in a given field.

 Contact Rob O'Dwyer, Director of Admissions, at 617-227-0155 x111 or email@example.com.